 Oriented to Love helps the church dialogue about sexual and gender diversity in the church.

-CSA is now accepting applications for participants in the next Oriented to Love BIPOC-only dialogue around the issue of sexual and gender diversity in the church.
+CSA is now accepting applications for participants in the next Oriented to Love Black, Indigenous, People of Color-only dialogue around the issue of sexual and gender diversity in the church.
 It will be held at the St. Raphaela Center in Haverford, PA, just outside of Philadelphia, Friday-Sunday, October 13-15, 2023.

 As with any diverse group that seeks to deal honestly and vulnerably with difference, OTL dialogues provide opportunities to examine the cost of marginalization and the responsibility that privilege brings (in the context of LGBTQ+ and straight/cisgender persons).
 We recognize that for people of color, especially in groups where white people are present, the day-to-day impacts of racism can be ever present.
 We want to provide a sacred space where BIPOC can bring their full selves to the experience apart from the white gaze.
 Our hope is that this space will be an opportunity to focus on differences in theology, sexual orientation and gender identity without also having to deal as much with racial power imbalances.